AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 Source: Palo Alto Networks1

 Real-life example: Zensar’s Cybersecurity Team uses SOAR for faster email phishing attacks & incident response.
-The security team has automated the security investigation process by manually searching for threats.
 Technologies used by Zensar:

 • Codeless playbooks